enrico-pentadough/Discord-Stock-Monitor/README.md

 # Discord-Stock-Monitor
+PROJECT DISCONTINUED: API's and WEBSCRAPERS USED ARE NOW BLOCKED BY PSE

-A Discord Bot that will take in monitor requests for certain stock values then alert the user when it detects significant changes (Customizeable)
+A Discord Bot that will take in monitor requests for certain stock values, then alert the user when it detects significant changes (Customizable)

 Making this as:
 -Practice for using Git
--Practice for using data bases
+-Practice for using databases
 -Practice for Webscraping